LazzaAU/startalice/README.md

 ## This script is used for
-- updating Alice and/or
+- Updating Alice and/or
-- starting alice with or without logging and/or
+- Starting alice with or without logging and/or
-- starting in manual mode or permanently (via the alice service)
+- Starting in manual mode or permanently (via the alice service)

 It's just a personal script I created because I was bored :) but feel free to use it if you feel the urge.